canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

    sudo apt install intel-gpu-tools

-To list the Intel GPU devices on your machine, run:
+And list the Intel GPU devices on your machine as follows:

 .. code-block:: bash